brlin-tw/gitlab2github-push-mirror-utils/README.md

 * Repository permissions > **Read** access to metadata
 * Repository permissions > **Read and write** access to:
-    + Contents: To allow pushing non-workflow related content to the target repository.
+    + Contents: To allow GitLab to push non-GitHub Actions workflow related content to the mirrored repository.
-    + Workflows: To allow pushing GitHub Actions workflow related content to the target repository.
+    + Workflows: To allow GitLab to push GitHub Actions workflow related content to the mirrored repository.

 **Default value:** (unset)